 The general western Washington hunting season lasts from late September to November 30 each year (see hunting pamphlet for details).
 Hunting is allowed from 8:00 a.m. until 4:00 p.m. each day.
-Some areas do not release birds throughout the season due to flooding or other conflicts.
+Some areas may not release birds throughout the season due to flooding or other conflicts.

-Generally, most release sites have established parking areas or access points.
+Generally, release sites have established parking areas or access points.
 These areas are open to all users.
 Any restrictions associated with use of the release sites other than those noted in the hunting pamphlet, will be posted at the access points.

 There are several safety issues that hunters should be aware of while hunting on release sites.
 The sites are usually fairly crowded and often relatively close to houses or other types of recreation.
 Hunter orange must be worn by hunters using release sites.
-Be aware of Safety Zones signs and stay away from areas posted as such.
+Be aware of Safety Zone signs and stay away from areas posted as such.
 Other instructions and information will be posted at release sites.

 While it is always important to be courteous to other hunters, it is especially important while hunting crowded release sites.
 A few courtesy rules include: